 Help, my child still wets the bed!

-No need to worry, your child is most definitely not the only one.
-Lots of (younger) children regularly wet their beds during their sleep, though not every child wets the bed.
-We only speak of bedwetting, or nocturnal enuresis, when a child age 5 or above wakes up wet at night once or multiple times per week.
+Don't worry, your child is definitely not the only one!
+Many (younger) children still regularly wet the bed in their sleep, but not every child is a bed-wetter.
+We really only speak of bedwetting (or: enuresis nocturna) when a child aged five or older wakes up wet at night once or several times a week.
 Does this apply to your child?
-A bedwetting alarm in combination with alarm training would be helpful!
+A bedwetting alarm in combination with the bedwetting training can help!

-Don’t worry!
-Fortunately, there are several ways to stop bedwetting.
-The bedwetting solutions from Rodger will meet the needs of your child.
-We would like to tell you more about this.
+No worries!
+Fortunately, there are several ways to get rid of bedwetting.
+The bedwetting products of Rodger provide the help your child needs.
+We are happy to tell you more about this.

-First, we go back to the reason why children actually wet their beds.
-Why does this happen?
-People mostly think bedwetting is caused by a child drinking too much before going to sleep or sleeping too deep.
-Neither is true.
-Bedwetting does not always have a medical basis, often more factors are involved.
+First, back to the cause.
+Why do children actually wet their beds?
+It is often thought that bedwetting is caused by a child drinking too much before bed or sleeping too deeply at night.
+However, neither is true.
+Bedwetting also does not often have a medical basis, usually several factors play a role.

-In most cases, children wetting the bed is because they are not aware of the fact they need to pee.
-The brain does not pick up signals of a full bladder, so the need for peeing is not noticed.
+In most cases, when children wet their beds it's simply because they are not yet aware that they have to urinate.
+The brain does not yet pick up the signal of a full bladder, so the urge to urinate is not noticed.

-Rodger offers various bedwetting solutions, including the bedwetting alarm.
-With our wireless bedwetting alarm bedwetting will be old news.
-Our bedwetting alarm is easy to use and helps overcoming bedwetting problems.
+Rodger offers several bedwetting products, including the bedwetting alarm.
+With our wireless bedwetting alarm, bedwetting is history.
+Our bedwetting alarm is easy to use and helps overcome bedwetting problems.

 The bedwetting alarm consists of a transmitter and receiver.
-This receiver, the alarm, is placed in the socket, the transmitter is being placed on a special sensor brief.
-When urination is detected a sensor sends out a signal to the bedwetting alarm and activates it to go off.
-Your child will be woken up on time to go to the toilet.
+You plug this receiver (the alarm clock) into the wall socket and attach the transmitter to a special sensor briefs.
+In case of wetting the bed, the sensor sends a signal to the bedwetting alarm, setting it off.
+Your child wakes up in time to go to the toilet.

-The Rodger bedwetting alarm has 8 different alarm sounds with a volume up to 80db.
-Comes in handy with deep sleepers!
-It is an easy and child friendly tool to conquer the battle against bedwetting.
+The Rodger bedwetting alarm has as many as 8 different wake-up sounds with a volume up to 80 decibels.
+Handy for regular sleepers!
+It is a simple and child-friendly tool to help win the battle against bedwetting.